BritishPandaChick/sean-author-website/wp-content/plugins/updraftplus/readme.txt

 * TWEAK: Introduce constant: UPDRAFTPLUS_LOG_BACKUP_SELECTS: Defining this to true will cause the SQL SELECT commands used when fetching data for a database table backup to be logged in the UpdraftPlus backup log
 * TWEAK: Don't change SQL modes if a null value is returned
 * TWEAK: Existing backups paging logic to avoid a confusing rescan user experience
+* TWEAK: Refactor the search and replace engine

 = 1.16.61 - 28/Aug/2021 =